COST-ELTeC/ELTeC-srp/level2/README.md

 * Tokanization and sentence segmentation was performed with Unitex corpus porcessing suite (https://unitexgramlab.org/);
 * UD morphosyntactic tagging and lemmatisation with Treetagger model trained for Serbian (http://obrada.jerteh.rs/) and integrated into
 * TXM tool (http://textometrie.ens-lyon.fr/),
-* Named entity tagging with SrpNER,
+* Named entity tagging with SrpNER (http://ner.jerteh.rs/),
-* The output of SrpNER was simplified and mapped to ELTEC NER tagset describled in Annotation guidelines for ELTEC NER using NER & Beyond (jerteh.rs).
+* The output of SrpNER was simplified and mapped to ELTEC NER tagset describled in Annotation guidelines for ELTEC NER using NER & Beyond (http://nerbeyond.jerteh.rs/).

 ## Citation suggestions